rava-dosa/twitter-rest/Readme.md

 3. TwitterSearch 1.0.2

 ### How to run
-0. Add secret key and al that in search.py
+0. Add secret key and all that in search.py
 1. python main.py
 2. Click on links to see results.

+### Known BUGS
+I know that ID should be primary key but now due to time constraint I have removed that get results properly even though they are repeated and duplicate.

 ### API 1